 Access investments before they become available on the secondary market.

-IPOs generally mark the first sale of 'stock' (shares) by a privately owned company.
-The company issues IPOs in order to gain a listing on the stock market.
+IPOs generally mark the first sale of 'stock' (shares) by a privately owned company in order to gain a listing on the stock market.

-Investing in both types of new issues carries a significant degree of risk.
-The value of your investment may fall significantly after the new issue becomes available on the market.
-Before investing in new issues please read our allocation policy.
+Investing in a new issue carries a significant degree of risk.
+The value of your investment may fall significantly after the new issue becomes available on the market and you could get back less than you invest.
+Before investing in any new issue please read the allocation policy.